Conquering the Demons—Let’s Talk about Ticks

 But back to you, Sweet Pea.
 Did I miss anything important?
-What else can we do to prevent tick bites and Lyme disease?
+What else can we do to prevent Lyme disease and tick bites?
 Leave a comment below and share your tick strategy.
 How are we going to conquer the beast this year?

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!

 To learn more, please visit the About This Site page.

 We sent our hiking clothes (Socks, shirts, shorts) to Insect Shield before hiking the Trail and it was so worth it.
 Other hikes I had trouble with ticks but this time only found one on my leg not attached.
 We still did body checks everyday but didn’t worry near as much as before.

 Superb advice.
 Thank you for putting it all together for us.